 A tough team challenge to find an eight-digit combination, beat an alarm system and breakout!
+This tabletop teamwork training activity is guaranteed to test team skills to the limit!

 3-24 (up to 4 teams of 3-6 per team)